 When an immortal is 'killed' they are incapacitated for a short period of time.
 One could infer that during this time a smart enemy may chain them up so they can't fight back.
 The immortals are also regularly fighting with more mortal allies who would die if the immortals fall, it could be implied that the lost of their more mortal allies left them too vulnerable to take on the Big Bad later.
 While mortals are far less powerful then immortals, they are a key source of special abilities that the immortals can master.
 Of course this only partially justifies this trope, the immortals still seem too busy avoiding damage rather then just soaking it up and trusting they will be revived later.

 In the opening cut scene a level one Kaim is shown taking on dozens of mooks at once without a thought, at level one.
 Of course this may be cutscene power to the normal, as when you later fight the mooks they are only slightly more powerful then they are shown in this particular cut scene.
 The really sad thing is that the enemy mooks are shown as more capable then your ally mooks.
-Kaim at level 1 is far weaker (even in a purely physical battle) then the white mage preteen girl gotten at the beginning of disk 2.
+Kaim at level 1 is far weaker (even in a purely physical battle) then the white mage preteen girl with no combat experience gotten at the beginning of disk 2.
 The enemy mooks are less then 1/10 the strength of Kaim even ignoring his immortality, and the allied mooks are weaker then then enemy mooks!?
 So in short the entire army could be beaten up by a little girl.

 In one cutscene, Sarah uses a spell that cuts a metal train carriage clean in half.
 You'd think something like that would be useful to get past various obstacles later in the game.
 It's never seen again.

 In the Pokémon games, if you believe the Pokédex descriptions, several legendaries fall victim to this.
 Uxie, for example, wipes out the memories of anyone who sees its eyes.
 Dialga and Palkia control time and space, respectively.
-Arceus created the universe, thus making it effectively God.
+Arceus created the world, thus making it effectively God.
 You'd think that these features might translate to special abilities in-game, but not really.
 These legendary Pokémon have generally high stats, but none of the instant-win powers that you might suspect they have.
 Even some average, non-legendary Pokémon have out-there entries, such as the burns of a Houndoom supposedly never healing.

 In Platinum Version, there is some text saying that the power of a Pokémon is inhibited when it is captured with a Poké Ball, which is why Cyrus wants to capture Dialga and Palkia with Red Chains instead.